 | Core Logic | Execute requirements | Optimize product | Uncover real needs and implement technology |

-A real-world example: A company wants "customer data analysis."
-An outsourcing team would build a reporting system as requested by management; a SaaS vendor would add a "customized reporting module" to their existing product; while an FDE team would embed in the sales department, observe how salespeople follow up with customers and how data is collected, and ultimately create tools that directly help sales improve conversion rates—such as a "customer churn warning alert" or "automated follow-up script generation."
-This solves the real pain points at the frontline, not just addresses "paper requirements."
+A real example: A company wants "customer data analysis."
+An outsourced team would build a reporting system as requested by management; a SaaS vendor would add a "customized reporting module" to their existing product; while an FDE team would station themselves in the sales department, observe how salespeople follow up with customers and how data is collected, and ultimately create tools that directly help sales improve conversion rates—this could be a "customer churn warning alert" or "automated follow-up script generation," solving the real pain points of the frontline, not just staying at the "paper requirement" level.

-Advantages of FDE: Hitting the Core Pain Points of B2B AI Implementation
+Advantages of FDE: Hitting the Core Pain Points of toB AI Implementation

-Finding "Real Needs," Not "Paper Requirements" (Re-discovering Needs, Not Redefining Them)
+Finding "Real Needs," Not "Paper Requirements" (Requirement Rediscovery, Not Redefinition)

 Rapid Iteration, Avoiding "Requirement Transmission Loss"

 In traditional models, requirements pass through multiple layers: "frontline → middle management → senior management → vendor."
 By the time of implementation, they are often distorted.
-FDE teams are on-site; issues can be discussed and adjusted the same day they are discovered, with a Minimum Viable Product (MVP) ready in 2-4 weeks, significantly reducing trial-and-error costs.
+FDE teams are on-site; issues discovered can be discussed and adjusted the same day, with a Minimum Viable Product (MVP) ready in 2-4 weeks, significantly reducing trial-and-error costs.

 Driving "10x Change," Not "10% Optimization"

-Outsourcing and SaaS often focus on "incremental improvements," like changing "manual reporting" to "automated reporting," improving efficiency by 10%.
-But FDE dares to challenge old processes: for example, discovering that salespeople spend 80% of their time entering customer data, they might create a "voice auto-entry + AI categorization" tool, directly reducing that time to zero, achieving a 10x efficiency gain.
-This kind of change stems from a deep understanding of frontline workflows, not merely layering on technology.
+Outsourcing and SaaS mostly focus on "incremental improvements," like changing "manual reporting" to "automated reporting," improving efficiency by 10%.
+But FDE dares to challenge old processes: for example, discovering that salespeople spend 80% of their time entering customer data, they create a "voice auto-entry + AI categorization" tool, directly reducing that time to zero, achieving a 10x efficiency boost.
+This kind of change stems from a deep understanding of frontline processes, not merely layering on technology.

-FDE is Not a "Cure-all"; These Challenges Demand Caution
+FDE is Not a "Panacea"; These Challenges Demand Caution

-While the FDE model has advantages, it is not without barriers.
-Companies considering FDE must first consider these four difficulties:
+While the FDE model is good, it's certainly not without barriers.
+Companies considering FDE must first think through these four difficulties:

-High Cost: Significant Upfront Investment, Difficult Short-Term Profitability
+High Cost: Large Upfront Investment, Difficult Short-Term Profitability

-Stationing a cross-functional team on-site incurs labor costs 3-5 times higher than outsourcing.
-Moreover, the first 6 months might be spent solely on "requirement discovery" with no clear output, posing a major test for financial reserves.
+Stationing a cross-functional team on-site incurs manpower costs 3-5 times higher than outsourcing.
+Moreover, the first 6 months might be spent solely on "requirement research" with no clear output, posing a significant test for financial reserves.

 Bob McGrew also cautioned in the YC program: "FDE is not a 'quick fix' for small teams; it requires sufficient funding to support the initial exploration phase."

-The FDE model heavily relies on "embedded teams + understanding of client business," making it hard to scale like SaaS, where "one product sells to 100 clients."
-When serving the 10th client, you might still need to form a new embedded team, resulting in weak scaling effects.
+The FDE model heavily relies on "stationed teams + understanding client business," making it hard to scale like SaaS where "one product sells to 100 clients."
+When serving the 10th client, you might still need to form a new stationed team, resulting in weak scaling effects.

-However, the industry is exploring solutions, such as turning frequently discovered needs into common features, forming a "customization → standardization" loop.
+However, the industry is exploring solutions, such as turning high-frequency needs discovered by FDEs into common features, forming a "customization → standardization" closed loop.

-FDE challenges old processes, like "replacing manual approval with AI auto-review," which can threaten middle managers' interests; "requiring frontline staff to use new tools" might trigger resistance.
+FDE challenges old processes, like "replacing manual approval with AI automated review," which can threaten middle managers' interests; "requiring frontline staff to use new tools" might trigger resistance.

-If not handled well, projects can easily be derailed by "internal resistance."
+If not handled well, projects can easily be dragged down by "internal resistance."

-Outsourcing delivers "functionality," SaaS delivers "usage," while FDE delivers "business outcomes"—like "helping the client increase conversion rates by 15%."
+Outsourcing delivers "functionality," SaaS delivers "usage volume," while FDE delivers "business outcomes"—like "helping the client increase conversion rates by 15%."

 But outcomes are influenced by various factors like market conditions and client cooperation.
 If expectations aren't met, it can easily lead to a crisis of trust.